aridiosilva/DesignPrinciplesAndPatterns/README.md

     }
 ```

-Careful examination of Listing 2-6 will show it to be a violation of the OCP.
-Now, whenever some new derivative of Ellipse is created, this function will have to be
-checked to see if it should be allowed to operate upon it.
-Thus, violations of LSP are latent violations of OCP.
+Careful examination of source code fragment above will show **it to be a violation of the OCP**.
+Now, whenever some new derivative of Ellipse is created, this function will have to be checked to see if it should be allowed to operate upon it.
+Thus, **violations of LSP are latent violations of OCP.**

 ## Resources About LSP Principle